 Wrap the tape around the fullest part, keep it horizontal and parallel to the floor.
 Do not squeeze.

+Again, record both cm and inches if you can.
 Many sizing mistakes happen because people measure at the wrong point or pull the tape too tight.

 Step 3: Measure leg length for knee-high stockings